rabbitholegg/quest-protocol/README.md

 [//]: # (TODO - update with @Brian)
-Once a protocol decides to run a quest, it creates a new `Quest` that will distribute a finite number of `Receipts` that can ultimately can be claimed for a `Reward`. `Receipts` are ERC-721 NFTs that are transferrable but only claimable once per `Quest`.
+Once a protocol decides to run a quest, it creates a new `Quest` that will distribute a finite number of `Receipts` that can ultimately can be claimed for a `Reward`. `Receipts` are ERC-721 NFTs that are transferable but only claimable once per `Quest`.
-Individuals that complete the `Quest` action are given the abliity to mint a `Receipt` to their wallet.
+Individuals that complete the `Quest` action are given the ability to mint a `Receipt` to their wallet.
 They then can use the `Receipt` to claim the `Reward` in the future and any other potential usages.

 ---